Skip to main content

 Example

 For examples, we will be using the screens from this game: https://www.roblox.com/games/19002148628.
+You can edit this game in Studio by pressing the ... button above the play button and pressing Edit in Studio.
 It contains three screens in Workspace: Screen1, Screen2 and Screen3.
 It also has the adorner module added to ServerScriptService already.
-You can edit that game by pressing the ... button on the game page.

 Following the same logic, the last screen is 29 studs away from the left edge (you should always count from the left edge of the canvas, not the previous screen).
-29 * 50 is 1450, so the XOffset is 1450
+29 studs × 50 pixels per stud is 1450 pixels, so the XOffset is 1450